The Battle at Lake Changjin II: Plot

-The scene then shifts to the evacuation of Hungnam on 24 December where U.S. forces described as the "10th Army" prepare to destroy rail lines and supplies that cannot be evacuated.
+When evacuation of Hungnam on 24 December where U.S. forces described as the "10th Army" prepare to destroy rail lines and supplies that cannot be evacuated.
 A U.S. soldier is shown putting a bottle of whisky into the body bag of a dead soldier.
 Captions state: "The Battle of the Water Gate Bridge was a typical penetrating attack into the depths of the U.S. defense.
 It had significant importance in cutting off the enemy's retreat, crashing the enemy's morale, and accelerating the course of the battle.
 This battle demonstrated our army's indomitable spirit in battle and the powerful will of Chinese people to defend Chinese nation's dignity!"
 Smith is shown paying his respects at a huge graveyard overlooking Hungnam.

 The PVA are shown quick marching past the bridge towards Hungnam, Wanli fires his carbine to draw their attention and is recognised as being from the 7th Company.
 At Hungnam demolition charges explode across the city as glum and wounded American troops look on from ships as they sail away.
 The PVA, including Wanli, are shown triumphantly running into the ruins of Hungnam on 25 December, reaching the beach where they wave red flags and cheer.
 Four jeeps containing PVA officers stop on a mountaintop.
 Song looks out over Lake Changjin, removes his cap and bows while other officers salute.
 Wanli takes a handful of dirt and wraps it in fabric.
 In a rear area PVA company commanders report their losses, among the artillery battalion only 107 out of 221 report for duty, while Wanli reports that of the 157 soldiers in the 7th Company only one reports for duty.
 Song stops and stares solemnly at Wanli and orders that a flag be brought.
 Song asks Wanli if he wishes for anything, Wanli replies that he wants to restore the 7th Company.
 Song presents Wanli with a flag and salutes him.
 The flag is then shown flying as Wanli holds an urn containing Qianli's ashes.
 Wanli imagines Qianli asking him about skipping stones across water, and afterwards returns to his family village.